GRP-17/feedback-backend/README.md

 ### Root Directory
-    .gitignore - defines files and file types to be ignored by git .travis.yml - used to manipulate the travis ci pipeline & specify Heroku apps to push to system.properties - used by heroku to specify the version of java we are using.
+    .gitignore - defines files and file types to be ignored by git .travis.yml - used to manipulate the travis ci pipeline & specify Heroku apps to push to system.properties - used by heroku to specify the version of java we are using
 ### BackendProject/
     BackendProject/ - folder is for the java project files and packages - should be able to import it into Eclipse as a Java project.
     procfile - used by heroku to tell it what the dynos should run (just what it should 'host'/ run;
                in our case it's a compiled jar file which starts the spring server)
     pom.xml - the Maven build file, defines the build path i.e dependencies, plugins, etc.